 What Is a MERV Rating and What MERV Rating Do I Need?

-- Note the date: Write down the date you replaced the filter on the new filter's frame.
+- Record the date: Write down the date you replaced the filter on the new filter's frame.
 This will make it easier to keep track of when it's time for you to change it again.

 Will a Dirty Air Filter Cause a Furnace Not to Work?